 My bucks have gone over the fence and through the fence.
 If they could, I'm sure they'd have gone under the fence too.

 The portion of fencing that separates the does from the buck needs to be the strongest fence on your homestead.
-Make it tall, and make it very sturdy.
+Make your fence tall, and make it very sturdy.

 One year I redid my fences and put two fences between the buck pen and the does' pasture.
 If the buck got through one fence, he still wasn't in the pen with them.